-Through the use of modern technology, surgeons have achieved a way to perform gastric sleeve surgery and other weight loss surgeries with just a single incision.
+Through the use of modern technology, surgeons have achieved a way to perform gastric sleeve surgery and other weight loss surgeries with just a single incision laparoscopic surgery.
 Sleeve gastrectomy is a surgical procedure used to help a patient lose a large amount of weight.
 Gastric sleeve procedures are a common weight loss surgical procedure that restricts the amount of food consumed at one sitting while also helping the patients will less hunger throughout the day.
-This in turn will aid weight loss.
+This, in turn, will aid weight loss.
 It is fast becoming a popular surgical procedure to help treat morbid obesity.

 A surgeon opens up the belly button using this spider piece so that a camera can be inserted as well as other important instruments used during the procedure.
 During this procedure, a surgeon will free up a portion of the patient’s stomach and seal and divide blood vessels leading into the stomach that is now removed.
 The stomach is then stapled and divided into a sleeve.
 This portion is later removed from the body through the same small incision used.
 After it is removed and all the instruments are removed, the small incision is closed.
 The procedure itself takes about 90 minutes and patients typically go home two days after surgery.